 - Heavy Cream.
 Heavy cream gives this recipe a fantasticly creamy, milkshake-like texture.
 You can replace it with additional almond milk, but the drink won’t have that same velvetty, round flavor.

 - Almond Milk.

-- Raspberry Sweetener.
+- Liquid Sweetener.
+This is where things really get fin, because you can use all sorts of different flavors.
 I love using this raspberry stevia and monkfruit blend from Whole Earth.
 It can be a little hard to find (I stock up on Amazon) but I love it!
 The raspberry flavor is great and it doesn’t have an aftertaste like some other sweeteners have.
 You can swap in your favorite liquid sweetener, but if you’re using a different brand you might need to play with the amount to get it just right since some are more or less sweet than others.
-You can also mix things up by using a different flavor, like vanilla, or by using a plain sweeteer and a drop or two of fruit, almond or caramel extract.
+You can also mix things up by using a different flavor, like vanilla, or by using a plain sweetener and a drop or two of fruit, almond or caramel extract.

 How to Make Frozen Coffee

 Once you’ve gathered your ingredients, making this frozen coffee couldn’t be easier!
 I even made a quick video to show you how.